anianweber/Flowpack.Neos.FrontendLogin/README.md

 The specified node and all its child-nodes will be hidden from anonymous users!

-**Note:** Replace "Acme.YourPackage" with the package key of your site package and replace "<NodeIdentifier>" with the node identifier of the "member area" node (as described).
+> **Note:** Replace "Acme.YourPackage" with the package key of your site package and replace "&lt;NodeIdentifier&gt;" with
+> the node identifier of the "member area" node (as described).

 Rewriting the template path to your package:
 --------------------------------------------